 Children need healthy meals to learn.
 Hall County School Nutrition offers healthy meals every school day.
-Breakfast costs $1.10 in elementary, $1.35 in middle/high; lunch costs $1.95 in elementary, $2.05 in middle/high.
-Your children MAY qualify for free meals or for reduced-price meals.
-Reduced price is $0.30 for breakfast and $0.40 for lunch.
-This packet includes an application for free or reduced-price meal benefits and a set of detailed instructions along with information on how completing the application benefits students.
+Breakfast costs $1.10 in elementary and $1.35 in middle/high; lunch costs $1.95 in elementary and $2.05 in middle/high.
+Your children may qualify for free meals or for reduced-price meals.
+Reduced-price is $0.30 for breakfast and $0.40 for lunch.
+This packet includes an application for free or reduced-price meal benefits and a set of detailed instructions.

-Your child’s approved eligibility for free or reduced-price meals at school may provide an additional benefit for other services available to students in the school district.
+Your child’s approved eligibility for free or reduced-price meals at school may provide an additional benefits for other services available to students in the school district.
 Examples of these benefits may include college entrance exams or fees offered at no cost or at a reduced cost; certain hearing or vision tests, discounted internet service, ACT, SAT exam fees waived or offered at a reduced cost to students.
-If you are interested in sharing your child’s approved eligibility with school district administrators please check the sharing eligibility box on the back page of the application form.
+If you are interested in sharing your child’s approved eligibility with school district administrators please check the sharing eligibility boxes on the application form.
 No other information is shared, only the approved eligibility.
 Be assured that information on the meal application is kept confidential.
-Additionally, keep the eligibility notification letter you receive after the meal application has been processed, as it may be used for additional benefits during the school year.
+Additionally, keep the eligibility notification letter you receive after the meal application has been processed, as it may be used for additional benefits during the school year

 Below are some common questions and answers to help you with the application process.

 - WHO CAN GET FREE OR REDUCED-PRICE MEALS?

 - All children in households receiving benefits from SNAP or TANF are eligible for free

 - Foster children that are under the legal responsibility of a foster care agency or court are eligible for free